-Our research aims to be innovative and we have successfully created commercial products such as a novel imaging system for measuring and controlling colour in food and related industries (DigiEye), development of an image-analysis system for assessing clinical trials of new tooth-whitening systems and colour change that occurs and lenses (for spectacles and contacts) that can correct for colour blindness.
+Our research aims to be innovative and we have successfully helped to create commercial products such as a novel imaging system for measuring and controlling colour in food and related industries such as DigiEye, commercialised by Verivide Ltd with whom we have a strategic research partnership.